 Conservation Corps North Bay is the oldest youth conservation corps in the country.
-Serving Marin and Sonoma Counties since 1983, CCNB has helped nearly 10,000 young men and women break the cycle of poverty through education and job skills, while serving the environment and community.
+Serving Marin and Sonoma Counties since 1982, CCNB has helped more than 12,000 young men and women break the cycle of poverty through education and job skills, while serving the environment and community.

 Become a Corpsmember